yoavrodeh/class10/PITCHME.md

 ---
 ### Resizing of Child Nodes
 + The size of a resizable node (`Region`, `Control`, etc.) will depend on two things:
-+ It's own min/pref/max values.
++ Its own min/pref/max values.
 + The sizing policy of its parent:
 + Layout component size their children automatically, and they do it differently.